 The success of the Academy Trust is reliant on the quality of its staff so the Trustees monitor and review policies and procedures to ensure continued welfare, development and training of staff, as well as ensuring there is clear succession planning.
-The Academy Trust is also conscious of staff well-being and ensures staff have access to appropriate support (for example communicating the availability of mentoring services), and is aware of inflationary pressures around pay awards, significant elements of which are expected to be unfunded.
-The Academy Trust is continuously updating financial models to ensure it remains a going concern.
+The Academy Trust is also conscious of staff well-being and ensures staff have access to appropriate support (for example communicating the availability of mentoring services).
+The Trust is aware that the pay award for support staff effective from April 2024 is outstanding and has made a provision within the accounts for this.
+The Academy Trust is continuously updating financial models to reflect likely staff cost increases to ensure it remains a going concern.